Central Advisory Commission: Functions

+The Central Advisory Commission worked under the leadership of the Central Committee, and its specific tasks were threefold: first, to make suggestions on policies; second, to assist in the investigation of problems; and third, to carry out propaganda.
+In addition, it also undertook other tasks entrusted by the Central Committee.
+Deng Xiaoping appointed Bo Yibo, the vice chairman, to preside over the daily work of the Central Advisory Commission.
+In fact, because the members of the Central Advisory Commission had a long history of seniority in the Chinese Communist Party, "their reputation was stronger than that of the members of the Central Committee", their influence was often greater than the powers granted by regulations.

 Commentary

 According to Yasheng Huang, the CAC served as a restraint on the leadership at the time by the Eight Elders and was, as an institution, "best positioned to check and balance a future dictator."
 Huang stated that its abolition paved the way for the rise of current CCP general secretary Xi Jinping.